 Substitute teacher pay in charter schools is comparable to public schools, which varies by area.
 You should know that for both charter schools and public school districts, substitute teacher pay tends to be lower when you are hired directly by a school or district.
 Schools pay internal substitutes lower rates and then offer higher rates when they post externally to attract substitutes to take unfilled jobs.

 Many substitute teaching companies work the same way as schools, where substitutes are paid the internal rate, so make sure that you read the details and explore all your options before making a decision on joining a school or company.
-The Senya platform stands out among substitute teaching companies by connecting substitutes to the best substitute teacher pay rates and offering the Tier Bonus Program, where substitute teachers can earn up to 25% more money per job!
+The Senya platform stands out among substitute teaching companies by connecting substitutes to the best substitute teacher pay rates and offering the Tier Bonus Program, where substitute teachers can earn more money per job!

 I hear that charter schools sometimes hire substitute teachers for other permanent roles.
 Is this true?